epidemics/COVIDNPIs/README.md

 ```

 After the pipeline finishes, you should see the results in `data-dir/outputs/example/`

-### The usual flow
-You provide all file inputs, foretold_channel and parameters, tweak configs to your liking and then:

-1. `./run-luigi ExportSimulationDefinitions`
-2. run GLEAMviz with the simulations created above, retrieve results via it's UI, close it
-3. export the data using

-    ```
-    ./run-luigi WebExport \
-    --export-name my-export \
-    --ExtractSimulationsResults-simulation-directory ~/GLEAMviz/data/simulations/
-    ```

-4. upload the result data using `./run-luigi WebUpload --export-data data-dir/outputs/web-exports/my-export` task

-### Actually using it
-1. add `foretold_channel` in `secrets.cfg` to `[UpdateForetold]` section.
-This is a secret and you can get it from others on slack
-2. adjust `config.yaml` to your liking, such as scenarios to model or countries to export
-3. change `[Configuration].output_directory` to some empty or non-existing folder
-4. provide data for any of the ExternalTasks, such as `BaseDefinition`, `ConfigYaml`, `CountryEstimates` and others (see the `epimodel/tasks.py`).
-If you want to see what does your task depends on, use `luigi-deps-tree` as mentioned above.
-5. deal with GLEAMviz and knowing where it's simulation directory is on your installation

 ### Usage tips
 Luigi by default uses `luigi.cfg` from the root of the repository.
 You can edit it directly or